anrayliu/pyvidplayer2/documentation.md

  - ```cel_shading``` - Thickens borders for a comic book style filter.

 # Supported Graphics Libraries
  - Pygame (```Video```) <- default and best supported
  - Tkinter (```VideoTkinter```)
  - Pyglet (```VideoPyglet```)
  - PyQT6 (```VideoPyQT```)

 To use other libraries instead of Pygame, use their respective video object.
-Subtitle support is lost, but they otherwise behave just like a Video.
 Each preview method will use their respective graphics API to create a window and draw frames.
 See the examples folder for details.
+Note that Subtitles, Webcam, and VideoPlayer only work with Pygame installed.

 # Get Version